couchbase/docs-operator/clusterStatusGuide.md

 # Status And Events

 Often when the status spec of the schema is updated, an associated event is generated which details the reason why the change occurred.
 For instance, increasing the size of the cluster causes an add member event to appear in the Events section of the status result.
-The following details the information provided in the status response along with any events associated with value updates.
+The following section explains the information provided in the status response along with any events associated with value updates.

 ### Admin Console

     Admin Console Port: 30239
     Admin Console Port SSL:	31628

-Ports used for exposing the Couchbase cluster's administration console.
+The ports used for exposing the Couchbase cluster's Web Console.
 This section of the status is only visible when the ```exposeAdminConsole``` setting of the cluster spec is enabled.
-See [admin console access guide](adminConsoleAccess.md) for information about how to expose and access the the administration console.
+See [Accessing the Couchbase Web Console](adminConsoleAccess.md) for information on how to expose and access the Couchbase Web Console.

 Enabling and disabling the ```exposeAdminConsole``` setting produces the following events, respectively: